 For most users you’ll only have to worry about 2 of the tabs shown in the Basilisk II Settings windows:

 - The Memory/Misc Tab (Figure 3) where you specify:

 - Set the RAM size for your emulated Macintosh System, I suggest 32MB as a good size for most needs.

 - Set your Mac Model ID.
-Assuming you want to run System 7.x, select Mac IIci.
+Select Mac IIci.
 Note the bios you’ve download does NOT have to match the Mac Model ID.
 As I mentioned I personally use the LCIII Bios with no issues.

 - Set the location of the ROM file you plan to use

 - The Volume Tab (Figure 4) where you specify the location of the file(s) representing the hard drive(s) for your emulated system:

 - Use the Add button to select one or more Hard Drive image files as your virtual drives.
 The first on the list will be the “boot” drive by default.

 - I select you enable the “My Computer” icon option, this will drastically simplify moving files on to your Hard Drive image files

 - Press the Start Button to begin using Basilisk II (Figure 5).